dasuxullebt/SirTET/README.md

 SirTET
 ======

-SirTET aims to become a "reverse Tetris".
+SirTET aims to become a "reverse Tetris": You get a field with bricks, and have to try to find reverse Tetris moves (removing tetrominos, adding lines) to remove all bricks.
+It is at a very early stage of development - there is only one Level, and it likely contains bugs.

 It has two interfaces: A terminal interface, using [LibLanterna](https://code.google.com/p/lanterna/downloads/detail?name=lanterna-2.1.7.jar), and a Braille-Interface, using [BrlAPI](http://mielke.cc/brltty/).
-It is at a very early stage of development - there is only one Level, and it likely contains bugs.

 To run it under Ubuntu 14.04 (and probably other Debian-derivatives), the Packages default-jre and libbrlapi-java are required to run it.
 Furthermore, [Lanterna